 Symptoms of borderline personality disorder (BPD)

-People with BPD have difficulty relating to other people and the world around them.
-Symptoms may include:
+People with BPD experience strong, negative emotions can that can be difficult to manage.
+They also have difficulty relating to other people and the world around them.
+Difficulties that people with BPD may experience include:

 Causes of BPD

-The causes of BPD are unclear, but may involve:
+The causes of BPD are not fully understood, but may involve a combination of:

-Traumatic experiences in early life are common in people with BPD.
+- and environmental factors – for example, the person may have experienced trauma or loss.
+Traumatic experiences in early life are very common in people living with BPD.

 Treatment can reduce BPD symptoms